Garfield Avenue station

-Garfield Avenue is a station on the Hudson–Bergen Light Rail (HBLR) in the Claremont section of Jersey City, Hudson County, New Jersey.
+Garfield Avenue station is a station on the Hudson–Bergen Light Rail (HBLR) in the Claremont section of Jersey City, New Jersey, United States.
 Located between the grade crossing at Randolph Avenue and the bridge at Garfield Avenue, the station in a double side platform and two track structure.
 The station is on the West Side Avenue branch of the Hudson–Bergen Light Rail, which goes from West Side Avenue station to Tonnelle Avenue station in North Bergen.
 The station is accessible for handicapped people as per the Americans with Disabilities Act of 1990.
 An elevator is present to get people from Garfield Avenue to track level and the platforms are even with the train cars.
 The station opened to the public on April 15, 2000 as part of the original operating segment of the Hudson–Bergen Light Rail.